Link Search Menu Expand Document

 Access Layer

-Use Aruba CX switches that support VSF stacking for simplified growth in the network closet.
-In layer 2 access designs, use uplink ports on different VSF stack members, one into each MC-LAG configured aggregation switch.
-This ensures efficient, fault-tolerant layer 2 bandwidth up from the access layer.
+Use HPE Aruba Networking CX switches that support VSF stacking for simplified growth in the network closet.
+In Layer 2 access designs, use uplink ports on different VSF stack members, one into each MC-LAG configured aggregation switch.
+This ensures efficient, fault-tolerant Layer 2 bandwidth up from the access layer.

-Enable Aruba ESP Colorless Ports by configuring port policies to allow 802.1x dynamic authentication and network configuration.
+Enable HPE Aruba Networking Colorless Ports by configuring port policies to allow 802.1x dynamic authentication and network configuration.

 To simplify the network as much as possible, all routing is performed on the core devices.